Have you been asked to attend a police station or DWP interview?

-At GT Stewart, we understand that being arrested can be amongst the most difficult experiences of our clients’ lives.
-Obtaining legal representation at the earliest opportunity following arrest can be crucial to the overall outcome of the case regardless of your guilt or innocence.
+At GT Stewart Solicitors, we understand that being arrested can be amongst the most difficult experiences of our clients’ lives.
+Obtaining legal representation at the earliest opportunity following arrest can be crucial to the overall outcome of the case.

 - Serious Fraud Office investigations